gtuck/web3400/php-code-examples.md

    // Outputs: New York, USA
   ```

-## Conditional statements
+## Control statements

-Conditional statements are crucial to any programming language, including PHP, as they allow you to perform different actions based on different conditions.
+Control statements are crucial to any programming language, including PHP, as they allow you to perform various actions based on different conditions.
 Here are three examples demonstrating the use of `if`, `if-else`, and `if-elseif-else` in PHP:

 **Using `if` Statement**